pinterf/MedianBlur2/README.md

 2. For 2 < radius < 8, generic approach with 8-bit bin size is used.
 3. For large radii, 16-bit bins are used, as described in the paper.
 4. TemporalMedianBlur is using 32 bit bins
+5. TemporalMedianBlur quick special case for radius=0 and temporal radius 1 or 2

 In other words, you can expect huge performance drop when going from 1 to 2, not so huge but still large from 2 to 3 and a noticeable slowdown from 7 to 8.
 Between them the fps should be constant and it actually might get a bit faster with larger radii.